 Almost all climate model projections reveal an increase of high latitude temperature and high latitude precipitation (Meehl et al., 2007b).
 Both of these effects tend to make the high latitude surface waters lighter and hence increase their stability.
-As seen in Figure 12.35, all models show a weakening of the AMOC over the course of the 21st century (see Section 12.5.5.2 for further analysis).
-Projected changes in the strength of the AMOC at high latitudes appear stronger in Geophysical Fluid Dynamics Laboratory (GFDL) CM2.1 when density is used as a vertical coordinate instead of depth (Zhang, 2010a).
-Once the RF is stabilized, the AMOC recovers, but in some models to less than its pre-industrial level.
-The recovery may include a significant overshoot (i.e., a weaker circulation may persist) if the anthropogenic RF is eliminated (Wu et al., 2011a).
+As seen in Figure 12.35, all models show a weakening of the Atlantic meridional overturning circulation (AMOC) over the course of the 21st century (see Section 12.5.5.2 for further analysis).
+Projected changes in the strength of the AMOC at high latitudes appear stronger in GFDL CM2.1 when density is used as a vertical coordinate instead of depth (Zhang, 2010a).
+Once the radiative forcing is stabilized, the AMOC recovers, but in some models to less than its preindustrial level.
+The recovery may include a significant overshoot (i.e., a weaker circulation may persist) if the anthropogenic radiative forcing is eliminated (Wu et al., 2011a).
 Gregory et al. (2005) found that for all eleven models analysed (six from CMIP2/3 and five EMICs), the AMOC reduction was caused more by changes in surface heat flux than changes in surface freshwater flux.
 They further found that models with a stronger AMOC in their control run exhibited a larger weakening (see also Gregory and Tailleux, 2011).